vesoft-inc/nebula-dashboard/Mannual.md

 ## Start to use
 1. Sign in
-    Input the username/password to connect to the nebula graph db
+    Input the username/password to connect to the NebulaGraph db

     ![login](./doc/images/login.jpg)